-During 2014, the Company adopted the 2014 Equity Incentive Plan, or the 2014 Plan, which provides for the grant of options.
-Following the effectiveness of the Company's registration statement filed in connection with its IPO in 2015, no options may be granted under the 2014 Plan.
-The awards granted under the 2014 Plan generally have a vesting period of four years, of which 25% of the awards vest on the second anniversary of grant date, 25% vest on the third anniversary and the remaining 50% vest on the fourth anniversary of the grant date.
-The awards granted under the 2015 Plan have a vesting period of either three or four years, of which equal annual installments vest over the vesting period either beginning on the date of grant or on the one year anniversary of the date of grant.
+During 2014, the Company adopted the 2014 Equity Incentive Plan, or the 2014 Plan, which provided for the grant of options.
+Following the effectiveness of the Company's registration statement filed in connection with its IPO, no options may be granted under the 2014 plan.
+The awards granted under the 2014 Plan generally have a vesting period of between one to four years.

 During 2015, the Company adopted the 2015 Equity Incentive Plan, or the 2015 Plan, which provides for the grant of options, restricted stock and other forms of equity compensation.
 On May 4, 2017, the Company's stockholders approved an amendment to the 2015 Plan to increase the aggregate number of shares available for the grant of awards to 5,000,000 and to increase the maximum number of shares available under the annual increase to 3,000,000 shares.
-As of December 31, 2017, the Company had additional 4,142,088 shares available for grant.
+As of December 31, 2018, the Company had 891 shares available for grant.

-As of December 31, 2017, there was approximately \$1.6 million of total unrecognized compensation expense related to unvested stock awards.
-This expense is expected to be recognized over a weighted-average period of 1.7 years.
+As of December 31, 2018, there was approximately \$3.7 million of total unrecognized compensation expense related to unvested stock awards.
+This expense is expected to be recognized over a weighted-average period of 2.5 years.

-No tax benefit was recognized during the years ended December 31, 2017, 2016 and 2015 related to stock-based compensation expense since the Company incurred operating losses and has established a full valuation allowance to offset all the potential tax benefits associated with its deferred tax assets.
+No tax benefit was recognized during the years ended December 31, 2018, 2017 and 2016 related to stock-based compensation expense since the Company incurred operating losses and has established a full valuation allowance to offset all the potential tax benefits associated with its deferred tax assets.